BDC Hamburger Icon

 1. Limit startup tasks and programs.

-Many programs open automatically when you switch on your laptop, delaying your work.
-Additionally, numerous programs operating in the background can drain your laptop’s central processing unit (CPU) usage and slow its startup times.
-This slowdown makes launching other applications more difficult, causing system-wide lag.
+Startup tasks and programs run automatically when you switch on your laptop.
+This not only slows startup, but when numerous programs are operating in the background it can drain your laptop’s central processing unit (CPU) usage, causing system-wide lag.

 How to limit startup tasks and programs for Windows 10